MFT Audit Requirements for 2026: What Auditors Expect from Modern Managed File Transfer Platforms

 ✅ Automated incident response

-✅ File-level visibility
+✅ File-level visibility and traceability

 ✅ Compliance reporting automation